 You need birds in each type of habitat to progress in the game.
 The more birds you have in each habitat, the more effective each turn will be (e.g. if you have 4 bird cards in the forest, your “get food” turn will yield more food than if you only have one).

 There are so many different features to the game that earn you more points, but you’ll just have to see for yourself!
 If you love board games, I don’t know how you won’t love this one.

 Players build chemical compounds through careful management of elements and game play and trading.

 Players take on the roles of lab managers, racing to complete the most compounds before they are completed by others.

 This looks like a very comprehensive science board game!
 It features 25 individually packaged sets of 30 full-color, review cards per topic (a total of 750 curriculum-based questions), and covers the following topics:

 The Science of Biology; Introduction to Cells; Cell Structure & Function; Cell Processes; Cell Reproduction; Nucleic Acids & Protein Synthesis; Photosynthesis; Genetics & Heredity I; Genetics & Heredity II; DNA Technology/Genetic Engineering; Evolution & Classification; Introduction to Plants; Plant Structure & Function; Ecology I; Ecology II; Microorganisms I; Microorganisms II; Introduction to Animals; Invertebrates I; Invertebrates II; Vertebrates I; Vertebrates II; Human Biology I; Human Biology II; and Lab Investigations/Scientific Method.

-I hope this list of science board games gives you plenty of ideas for your homeschool or game collection, or to add to your Christmas or birthday wish list.
+I hope this list of science board games gives you plenty of ideas for your homeschool or educational board game collection, or to add to your Christmas or birthday wish list.
 Happy gaming!